Skip to main content

 Clinical Interests

-Dr. Bayne’s clinical interests include urinary stone disease, ureteral strictures, and those in need of minimally invasive surgery.
-He specializes in the performance of endoscopic, laparoscopic, and percutaneous surgeries.
-He has trained in both fluoroscopic and ultrasound guided kidney access, laparoscopic and robotic surgery, and Holmium Laser Enucleation of the Prostate (HoLEP).
-He also has an interest in global surgical outreach and has participated in numerous collaborative research and training projects in low income countries.
+Dr. Bayne’s clinical practice focuses on urinary stone disease, ureteral strictures, and minimally invasive surgical management of complex urologic conditions.
+He specializes in endoscopic, laparoscopic, and percutaneous approaches, including both fluoroscopic and ultrasound-guided kidney access, robotic and laparoscopic reconstruction, and Holmium Laser Enucleation of the Prostate (HoLEP).
+He continues to be engaged in global surgical outreach and collaborations aimed at strengthening urologic training and care delivery in resource-limited settings.

 Research Interests